The Lambeth Local Plan 2015 was adopted on 23 September 2015.

 Our updated Lambeth Local Plan, together with the Mayor of London’s London Plan and neighbourhood plans, will set out the vision and robust planning policies needed to direct and guide development in the borough over the next 15 years to meet our future needs.

-There is a legal process for the partial review of the Local Plan which includes consultation on key issues and on proposed new wording.
-The reviewed Plan also needs to be examined by an independent planning inspector against four nationally-set tests of soundness.
+There is a legal process for the partial review of the Local Plan which includes examination by an independent planning inspector against nationally-set tests of soundness.
 If the inspector is satisfied with the updated Plan, the council can adopt it.
+The timetable for the Local Plan Review can be found in the Local Development Scheme October 2018.

 We have to develop a sustainability appraisal of the Plan as it goes through the partial review process to check it is meeting key social, economic and environmental objectives.
-This will include assessing impacts on equality and on health and wellbeing.
-The sustainability appraisal will also undergo examination.
+This includes assessing impacts on equality and on health and wellbeing.
+The sustainability appraisal is updated at each stage in the process and the final version will also undergo examination.